ltorada/HMM-MAR/HSMM_README.md

 xlabel('Time')
 ```

-## Modifications with respect to the only-HMM version of OHBA HMM-MAR:
+## Modifications with respect to the only-HMM version of OHBA HMM-MAR

 ### hmmtrain.m
 hsmm version of the Viterbi used if options.hsmm was set to 1.